tiarno/reachtim/content/articles/pdfcheck.md

 First, create a function to check the urls you'll find inside the PDF file.
 This function uses the `requests` library, which you can install with `pip`.

 The `check_url` function is simple: Attempt to `get` the url with some timeout value using typical header values.
-Return the result of the `get`, along with the reason it succeeded or failed.
+Return the response along with the reason it succeeded or failed.

     :::python
     from PyPDF2 import PdfFileReader